peterkraymond/peterkraymond.github.io/_posts/2015-02-14-Investing_Breakdown.md

 #### Decisions

 - Should I adjust allocation in 401k to also be more balanced?
 - How much of my savings account should be invested?
-Current thought is to keep around $6-10k for Emergency Fund.
+Current thought is to save $6-10k for Emergency Fund.
 I figure I could invest my money in my savings account through my Robinhood account which doesn't have fees with a buy and hold strategy.
 In this account, I would consider investing in other individual stocks if there were some that I believed had a particular strong outlook for the future.
-- Thinking I may desire to invest $5500 for 2015 (or 2016) into Scottrade now for the entire year to get it in while I am doing this rebalancing.
-- If it seems smart to stay heavy in Large Cap for the time being - should I consider something like the following for the next year:
+- As long as it is a "bull run" should I stay heavy in large cap?
+If so, I am considering something like the following for the next year:

-##### Early Allocation - (estimate $23k)
+##### Early Allocation

 - 54% - US Stock Market
     + VIOG - 13% - Small Cap